|Abbotsford||(604) 625-1150 / email@example.com||Send Inquiry|

 DSM 07: Marketing 1 (60 hours)

-This course provides an experienced-based approach to marketing theory and its practical applications.
+This course provides an experience-based approach to marketing theory and its practical applications.
 The course introduces students to the essentials of marketing critical to managing profitable customer relationships in today’s dynamic and connected environment.
 During this course, students will study issues that are shaping contemporary marketing practices.
 Among these issues are price strategy, distribution channels, wholesaling and retailing, promotion methods, public relations, global marketing, and not-for-profit marketing.
 Students will investigate, discuss and report their findings to the class.
-Upon completion of this course, students will be able to describe the major trends and issues confronting marketing practices, define the impact of external influences on marketing mix strategies, explain the role of consumer behaviour with respect to the development of marketing strategies, identify the steps in organizational buying and procurement, describe market segmentation strategies and product strategy & management.
+Upon completion of this course, students will be able to describe the major trends and issues confronting marketing practices, define the impact of external influences on marketing mix strategies, explain the role of consumer behaviour with respect to the development of marketing strategies, identify the steps in organizational buying and procurement, describe market segmentation strategies and product strategy and management.

 DSM 08: Marketing 2 (60 hours)

 This course is intended to expand the students’ understanding of how to identify alternatives and make sound marketing decisions.
 This course focuses on major decisions to harmonize the organization’s objectives, capabilities, and resources with marketplace needs and opportunities.
 Students will learn contemporary issues in marketing, such as market-oriented strategic planning, market environment scanning, market positioning strategies and differentiation, and branding formulation and implementation.
 Students will examine strategic concepts and tools that guide how a firm chooses its target markets, develops a value proposition for its target customers, and successfully differentiates from competitors.